lal12/documenter/README.md

 - Add tests
 - Provide link on ui to download ocred files
 - Create Docker image
+- Add settings section on UI for language ...

 ## Future Ideas
 - Add user management + authentification
+- Scan via button
 - Write a daemon which listens for incoming scan (by pressing scan on the scanner)
 - Add a document viewer on document page
 - Do not ocr PDFs which already contain text